PrestaShop/docs/webservice/getting-started.md

 ##### Cache handling

-A cache mechanism has been introduced and bug fixed in {{< minver v="8.0" >}}, it allows to detect if the content changed or not between your previous API call and the current one.
+A cache mechanism has been introduced and bug fixed in {{< minver v="8.0" >}}, it allows you to detect if the content changed between your API calls.

 To use it: